pymc-devs/pymc-examples/examples/causal_inference/moderation_analysis.myst.md

 - Updated by Benjamin T. Vincent in March 2022
 - Updated by Benjamin T. Vincent in February 2023 to run on PyMC v5
 - Updated to use `az.extract` by [Benjamin T. Vincent](https://github.com/drbenvincent) in February 2023 ([pymc-examples#522](https://github.com/pymc-devs/pymc-examples/pull/522))
-- Updated by [Benjamin T. Vincent](https://github.com/drbenvincent) in May 2024 to incorporate causal concepts
+- Updated by [Benjamin T. Vincent](https://github.com/drbenvincent) in June 2024 to incorporate causal concepts

 +++